inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

     writer.add_scalar('train/loss', loss, epoch)
 ```

 This will create the directory specified in `SummaryWriter`'s constructor and populate it with log files with the values.
-And by running `tensorboard --logdir ./log`, you should be able to access the dashboard in the link the command outputs.
+You should be able to access the dashboard in the link the command outputs by running `tensorboard --logdir ./log`.
 It will look something like the following:

 ![tensorboard-main-page](/static/images/torch-lightning-hyperparameter-tuning/tensorboard.png)

 ## Basic hyperparameter tuning

 This is useful enough when you just want to look at your loss curve or check various metric scores.
 However, tensorboard can do much more.
 On the top bar of the dashboard, there is a tab called 'HPARAMS'.
 This is where you can compare the results of models with varying hyperparameters, allowing you to pick the best model.

 Here are some screenshots of the cool things you can find on that page: